mopugh/typora/Notes on Probabilistic Graphical Models.md

 ## Change Log?

-* 9/30/20: Added chapter one to "Probabilistic Graphical Models: Prinicples and Techniques"
+* 9/30/20: Added chapter one to "Probabilistic Graphical Models: Prinicples and Techniques".
+* 10/1/20: Added notes on Probability Review from cs228 stanford notes unto and including sections 2.3.

 ## Probabilistic Graphical Models: Principles and Techniques